scalapy/scalapy/docs/getting-started.md

 val listLength = listLengthPython.as[Int]
 ```
 ## Execution
 ScalaPy officially supports Python 3.{7, 8, 9}.
-If you want to use another version of Python, you should define the environment variable `SCALAPY_PYTHON_LIBRARY`
+If you want to use another version of Python, you should either define the environment variable `SCALAPY_PYTHON_LIBRARY`

 ```shell
 python --version